kenwalger/root-beer-reviews/README.md

    - Add/edit root beers with objective attributes
    - Create reviews with structured sensory ratings
    - Manage flavor notes, colors, and serving contexts
+   - Change your password at `/admin/account`
    - View all data with audit trails
+3. **Admin Navigation**: When logged in, admin navigation links appear on public pages for easy access

 ### Public Interface